Verma-Lab/.github/README.md

 ![Screenshot 2024-07-16 at 3 46 20 PM](https://github.com/user-attachments/assets/de609b6b-c700-4d76-9ec9-ccc8763291cd)

 ## About Us
-We are a team of developers and researchers working on innovative projects in various fields including AI, ML, and data analysis.
+We are a team of developers and researchers working on innovative projects in various fields including Bioinformatics and Human Genetics.

 ## Tools We Use
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=flat)